 Traders then hold the trade until the momentum fades.
 Some trades will produce small gains, some will produce small losses, but others will produce monster gains.

 The price drifting/moving higher occurs after the announcement.
 So there is no need to buy before the announcement, and a trade is only taken if the price actually rises on the good news.
-This eliminates the “gambling” that occurs with some other earnings strategies.
+This eliminates the “gambling” that occurs with some other earnings strategies that buy before the announcement.

 It is a strategy with a lot of potential, and there are actually a number of academic studies on its effectiveness to produce above-average returns.
 Employing the strategy requires a few pieces of information.

 - which stocks had earnings out